InsightDataScience/pegasus/README.md

 ```

 # Query for AWS VPC information

+> Note: You can find all these information at in your AWS UI at aws.amazon.com console.
+Here is how pegasus can help you.

 The following queries can help you quickly determine which subnet-id and security-group-id to use in your instance deployments.

 ## VPCs